mclendon99/fmp4streamer/README.md

 - Works in any Raspberry Pi with a camera module
 - Able to handle high framerate (60-90 fps) streams
 - Able to stream to iPhone and Safari via HLS.
+- Very low cpu utilization, even when streaming using SSL

 # Installation
    ```